rememberSoftwares/yacana/README.md

 I'm ready to use these tools to fulfill tasks!

 INFO: [PROMPT]: You have a task to solve.
 I will give it to you between these tags `<task></task>`.
-However your actual job is to decide if you need to use any of the available tools to solve the task or not.
+However, your actual job is to decide if you need to use any of the available tools to solve the task or not.
 If you do need tools then output their names.
 The task to solve is <task>What's the result of '2 + 2 - 6 * 8'.
 Decompose the math before trying to solve it.
 Start with the multiplication.
 Use the tools at your disposal and do not do the maths yourself.</task> So, would any tools be useful in relation to the given task ?

 INFO: [AI_RESPONSE]: I've got a task!
 Let's break down the math expression: "2 + 2 - 6 * 8".